-Some children with autism might seem to show symptoms from birth, while others may develop more obvious signs as they become older.
+Some autistic children might seem to show symptoms from birth, while others may develop more obvious signs as they become older.

 Autism also has links to other medical conditions, such as epilepsy and tuberous sclerosis complex.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), an estimated 20 to 30 percent of people with ASD develop epilepsy by the time they reach childhood.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), an estimated 20–30% of autistic people develop epilepsy by the time they reach childhood.

 ASD may have a number of effects on a person's social interaction and communication, including:

 - adoption of unusual speech patterns, such as using a robot-like tone

 - avoiding eye contact with others

 - not babbling or cooing to parents as an infant